 Back to accessibility links

-The 10 guiding principles of
+Guiding principles of

-quality health services for people with Intellectual Disability
+quality health services for people with intellectual disability

 Access to quality healthcare is a fundamental human right.